Cultural impact of Nova Roma

 The Nova Roma logo used in manufacturing and elsewhere

-Ancient has never had an official "coat of arms", the concept didn't exist then, although it had several symbols used simultaneously, like the eagle, the wolf, the SPQR letters, the laurel wreath.
+Ancient Rome has never had an official "coat of arms", the concept didn't exist then, although it had several symbols used simultaneously, like the eagle, the wolf, the SPQR letters, the laurel wreath.
 It was Nova Roma which created the specific symbol of golden SPQR in a golden laurel wreath on a crimson background, inspired by Roman iconography, but not directly copied from any ancient Roman source in this exact format.
 Reenactors, manufacturers, T-shirt and mug printers (and this sort of businesses) all over the word use this specific logo as the symbol of ancient Rome, a huge cultural and iconographic impact of Nova Roma.
 There is nothing strictly unhistorical in our logo, but it is not an original Roman emblem, it is the specific trademarked logo of Nova Roma.
-It could have existed in Rome, similar wreaths can be found specifically on gravestones (without SPQR added) and in building ornaments, but we don't know any example for an SPQR within the wreath.
-This emblem conquered the world from Nova Roma, and it is now a symbol of revived Romanitas everywhere.
+Similar representations existed in Rome, similar wreaths can be found specifically on gravestones (without SPQR added), in building ornaments, and on coins even with the SPQR letters, but the exact design has not existed.
+Our official logo conquered the world, and it is now a symbol of revived or reenacted Romanitas everywhere.